Universal Creative: Transformers: The Ride - 3D

-Universal Creative, in partnership with Oceaneering International and Industrial Light & Magic, created Transformers: The Ride - 3D to be featured at Universal Studios Singapore, Universal Studios Hollywood, and Universal Orlando Resort.
-The attraction blends computer-generated imagery with reality through the use of 14 screens and a variety of physical props.
-Universal Creative first opened this attraction in Singapore in 2011 and Hollywood in 2012, followed by Orlando in 2013.
-Universal Creative's largest challenge for creating the Orlando iteration of the ride was real-estate space, which prompted it to be designed as a vertical, two-story experience.
+Universal Creative, in partnership with Oceaneering International and Industrial Light & Magic, created Transformers: The Ride - 3D at Universal Studios Singapore, Universal Studios Hollywood, and Universal Orlando Resort.
+The attraction blends computer-generated imagery with reality, using 14 screens and physical props.
+Universal Creative opened this attraction in Singapore in 2011, Hollywood in 2012, and Orlando in 2013.
+Due to space constraints, the Orlando ride was placed on two stories.
 Transformers: The Ride - 3D has won numerous awards, including the Thea Award for outstanding achievement, the International 3D Society Lumiere Award, and was named "best new attraction" from Theme Park Insider.

 The Amazing Adventures of Spider-Man

 Universal Creative's The Amazing Adventures of Spider-Man is a dark ride using advanced audio, with the sound accurate to 1/5 of a video frame.
-"All of your visceral, aural and visual input has to be in perfect sync," says Steve Blum, Senior Vice President of Ride Safety and Engineering.
-"Humans are very sensitive to anomalies in their environment: If you don't give them the right input, they detect right away that it's not real."
-Universal Creative partnered with Oceaneering International to create a 12-passenger motion-base simulator pod capable of six degrees of freedom (heave, sway, surge, yaw, pitch, and roll) and 360-degree rotation (achieved with a ring and pinion gear system), all contained in an angled shell to direct riders' view.
+Universal Creative partnered with Oceaneering International to create a 12-passenger motion-base simulator pod capable of six degrees of freedom (heave, sway, surge, yaw, pitch, and roll), and 360-degree rotation (achieved with a ring and pinion gear system), all contained in an angled shell to direct riders' view.
 Universal Creative's Phil Hettema and William Mason received inventor credits on the ride system patent, known as the SCOOP.

 Universal Creative employees Scott Trowbridge and Thierry Coup storyboarded a scene-by-scene breakdown of the ride that would be projected onto thirteen 30-foot-tall projection screens integrated with physical sets.
-Since guests would be moving toward, away from, or past these 3D screens, animators had to consider the perspective shift that viewers would actually encounter if these really.
+Since guests would be moving toward, away from, or past these 3D screens, animators had to consider the perspective shift that viewers would actually encounter if these really matched.
 They developed a new process they called "squinching", used to account for a viewer's moving sightline and distorting the animation to match.

 Created for the Islands of Adventure theme park that opened on May 28, 1999, The Amazing Adventures of Spider-Man won Amusement Today's Golden Ticket Award for Best Dark Ride for twelve consecutive years from 1999 through to 2010.
-It has since placed second in that category, after fellow Islands of Adventure attraction, Harry Potter and the Forbidden Journey, took the top spot in 2011.
-In 2000, the ride won a Thea Award from the Themed Entertainment Association for outstanding themed entertainment and experience design.
-It has also won numerous public-voted Theme Park Insider Awards and Screamscape Ultimate Awards.
+In 2000, the ride won a Thea Award from the Themed Entertainment Association for outstanding themed entertainment, and experience design.
+It has also won numerous public-voted Theme Park Insider Awards, and Screamscape Ultimate Awards.
 The ride has been duplicated at Universal Studios Japan, which opened in January 2004.